PentaPenguin237/From_model_to_production/README.md

 # Real-Time Anomaly Detection in an IoT-Enabled Factory
-**Course:** DLBDSMBTP01 - From Model to Production **Author:** Guglielmo Luraschi Sicca - Matriculation no.92125339
+**Course:** DLBDSMBTP01 - From Model to Production **Author:** Guglielmo Luraschi Sicca

 ---

 ## 1. Project Overview

-This project implements a complete Machine Learning pipeline for anomaly detection in an industrial setting.
-It simulates a "Model-to-Production" workflow where sensor data is ingested, processed, and analyzed in real-time.
+This project implements a production-grade Machine Learning pipeline for anomaly detection in an industrial setting.
+It utilizes a **Microservices Architecture** to separate the intelligence (ML Model) from the data source (Sensors).

-The core objective is to detect potential equipment failures using an **Isolation Forest** algorithm.
-The system is fully containerized using Docker, ensuring reproducibility across different environments.
-It features automated data ingestion via the Kaggle API, robust feature engineering (handling Kelvin/Celsius conversion and synthetic humidity generation), and persistent model storage.
+The core objective is to detect potential equipment failures using an **Isolation Forest** algorithm exposed via a standardized **RESTful API**.
+The system is fully containerized using Docker, ensuring reproducibility and scalability.

 ---